Assisted dying in NZ – Expert Q&A

 A referendum next year will decide whether New Zealanders should be allowed to request assisted dying.

-Experts say if the End of Life Choice Bill becomes an Act, the effects will impact every New Zealander in some way.
+Experts say if the End of Life Choice Act comes into force following next year’s public referendum, the effects will impact every New Zealander in some way.
 Those with experience in the field remain divided on the issue, so we asked them what their research and lived experiences have told them about assisted dying.

-The SMC asked experts working in psychology, nursing, law, and palliative care to discuss the finer points of the Bill.
-Please feel free to use these comments in your reporting.
-These answers are excerpts - a full version will be made available on our website.
+The SMC asked experts working in psychology, nursing, law, and palliative care to discuss the finer points of the Act and end of life care.

 ________________________________________